REACH OUT TO US

 Balancing vulnerability and guarding your heart:

 - Vulnerability in Christian dating requires a balance between openness and discernment.
-Guard your heart
+Guard your heart from sin and harm but don't shut down emotionally to avoid all risk.

-- Take time to get to know the other person well, observe their faith and character, and seek
+- Take time to get to know the other person well, observe their faith and character, and seek accountability and prayerful guidance before sharing your deepest struggles or committing fully.

 - Build vulnerability gradually like building a muscle - gaining comfort and trust over time rather than rushing into emotional intimacy.